Welcome to our official guide to Aintree Racecourse.

 - “Who is your favourite National winner or runner of all time?”
 There are so many great runnings of the race and so many great performances from winners and placed horses alike.
 Surely every list has to start with Red Rum, the most successful horse in the race and a three-time winner.
 Other favourite winners have included Tiger Roll and Many Clouds, the grey Neptunes Collonges, Rough Quest and who can forget the run of the brilliant Crisp, probably the best horse to run in the race and not win it when denied late on trying to give weight to Red Rum.

-- “Who are the most successful jockeys and trainers?”
+- “Who are the most successful jockeys and trainers at the Grand National Aintree meeting?”
 The best trainers at the track over the past few years are led by Nicky Henderson, Paul Nicholls, Dan Skelton and Willie Mullins, looking further back Jenny Pitman and of course Ginger McCain, the trainer of Red Rum.
 In terms of jockeys, Davy Russel, AP McCoy, Ruby Walsh and Richard Dunwoody.

-Our team as of May 2020 have reviewed the following racecourse, they are all worth a visit:
+If you have enjoyed our Aintree guide, our team as of November 2021 have reviewed the following racecourse, all worth a visit:

 - Bangor on Dee Racecourse